 Medical Assistance Process

-We have experienced physicians to administer the correct dosage of medication, such as Suboxone, Bunavail, and Zubsolv and monitor the patient’s drug detox results.
-In the first appointment, the doctor will meet one-on-one with the patient to learn their health history, develop a treatment program, administer the correct dosage, and carefully monitor his or her reactions.
-A patient will immediately start to feel better and after an hour will be allowed to leave the clinic.
-The following appointments, the patient will meet with a doctor and the dosage will be decreased.
+During the first appointment the doctor will meet one-on-one with the patient to learn their health history and develop a treatment program.
+The doctor will also administer the correct dosage of Suboxone, Bunavail, or Zubsolv and carefully monitor any reactions.
+The patient will immediately start to feel better as a result of the medication and after an hour will be allowed to leave the clinic.
+In the following appointments the patient will meet with the doctor and the medication will be decreased.
 The goal is to receive less and less dosage to the point where the patient comfortably is taken off the drug.

 We offer flexible scheduling times to see the doctors and counselors.
 Patients are must schedule follow-up appointments every 28 days.
 This will ensure progression in the program.
 Counseling is also a required component of treatment.
 All visits are by appointment.